jcwigon/jakub-ds-portfolio/docs/projects/ai_camera_detection_on_production_line.md

 **Key components of the project:**

 - **Cognex AI Cameras:**
-Modern industrial Cognex cameras with AI functions were used, enabling automatic detection of defects, surface inspection, and label verification without affecting production line throughput.
+Modern industrial Cognex 3800 cameras with AI functions were used, enabling automatic detection of defects, surface inspection, and label verification without affecting production line throughput.

+- **Cognex In-Sight Vision Suite (ViDi):**
+Cognex ViDi Suite is an advanced, AI-powered deep learning software designed specifically for factory automation.
+It enables efficient handling of complex and subjective inspection tasks such as defect detection, part localization, classification, and OCR.
+The system mimics human visual inspection capabilities and is particularly effective in conditions with high variability, inconsistent backgrounds, or non-standard defect patterns that are difficult to define using traditional rule-based vision systems.

 - **Cognex Illuminators:**
 Dedicated Cognex illuminators were implemented to ensure stable, uniform lighting conditions for all inspected surfaces.
 This significantly increases the effectiveness of detecting even the smallest visual defects and allows inspection of elements with varied structure and color.